 During the day, don’t position yourself with your back to the window, as shown here on the left.
 You will just be a cloudy silhouette.
 The correct way is to face the window, as seen here on the right.

-Lighting from above is the worst.
+When lighting for Zoom calls, lighting from above is the worst.
 As you can see here on the left.
 If the side lighting is too low as then features become somewhat distorted, as shown here on the right.

 Having cross illumination at head height, along with additional fill light above head level will produce the best lighting for your face.